 Cork City Partnership provides a range of supports to Community Childcare providers through its Early Years Initiative.

-Cork City Partnership, through the Community Outreach Drugs Awareness Project (CODAP) aims to support communities in developing drug prevention strategies.
+Cork City Partnership, through the Community Outreach Drugs / Alcohol Awareness Project (CODAAP) aims to support communities in developing drug and alcohol abuse prevention strategies.

 Cork City Partnership provides support and services to the community and voluntary organizations, such as Asylum Seeker Outreach Service (ASOS) and Friendly Call